Moduli of abelian covers of elliptic curves: Moduli spaces of abelian covers of curves

 \subsection{General setting}

 The main object of study of this paper are moduli spaces of abelian covers of smooth curves of fixed genus.
-We fix a finite abelian group $G$, and $h,n$ integers with $2h-2+n>0$.
+We fix a finite abelian group $G$, and integers $h,n$ such that $2h-2+n>0$.
 For convenience, we introduce an ordering of the set of branch points; moreover, we admit the possibility of marking further points inside the covered curve.
-The reference for this section is \cite{acv}; the latter is a specialization of the more general theory developed in \cite{abvis2}.
+The reference for this section is \cite{acv}, a specialization of the more general theory developed in \cite{abvis2}.